charlehsin/charlehsin.github.io/_posts/2021-11-18-create-correct-cert-for-store-in-net5.md

     System.DateTimeOffset notBefore, System.DateTimeOffset notAfter);
 {% endhighlight %}

 Then we will use this self-signed certificate to issue a leaf certificate.
 Please check the implementation of the following method at [CertificateOperations class](https://github.com/charlehsin/net5-crypto-tutorial/blob/main/app/Certificates/CertificateOperations.cs).
 In the implementation, CertificateRequest.Create method returns a X509Certificate2 with HasPrivateKey = false.
 To get the private key, X509Certificate2.CopyWithPrivateKey method is used.

+**Watch out!** If X509Certificate2.CopyWithPrivateKey is not used, the X509Certificate2 object does not have the private key.
+{: .notice--info}

 {% highlight csharp linenos %}
 public static X509Certificate2 IssueSignedCert(X509Certificate2 parentCert,